About USC Gould

 The concurrent academic component of the externship course guides you as you evaluate and analyze your work, teaching you the skills to support your own growth when you no longer have professors or focused supervisors to do so.

 You must complete your first year of studies before you are eligible to extern.
 Externships are available during the fall, spring or summer.
-You may extern twice during law school, but generally those externships must be at different placements.
+You may extern up to three times during law school, but generally those externships must be at different placements.

 Over the years, USC Gould students have externed at an impressive and wide range of field placements.
 A representative sample includes: